mclarence/StatBar/README.md

 ![screenshot](screenshot_hq.jpg)

 # Installation
-1. Clone the repository and move StarBar.widget into the `~/Library/Application Support/Übersicht/widgets` folder.
+1. Clone the repository and move StatBar.widget into the `~/Library/Application Support/Übersicht/widgets` folder.
 2. In `config.json` replace `OPENWEATHERMAP_APIKEY` with your own API key from [OpenWeatherMap](https://openweathermap.org/api).
 3. In index.jsx, change the following options: